 2. You Must Have a Social Security Number to Claim the Senior Deduction

-You must also have a Social Security number to claim the Senior Deduction.
+You must also have a Social Security number that’s valid for work in the U.S. to claim the Senior Deduction.
 An individual taxpayer identification number (ITIN) issued by the IRS isn’t good enough.

 A spouse claiming the Senior Deduction on a joint return must have a Social Security number, too.